blueburrito24/obsidiannotes/Stuff to do.md

 "smartness of sukuna" "aura of gohan" edit where its umamusume traits and a chud in the middle need to buy proper microsd reader usb

-make list of games i want to play on the anbernic rg ds (mainly wii, gamecube, ps1, ps2, ds, 3ds)
+make list of games i want to play on the anbernic rg ds (mainly wii, gamecube, ps1, ps2, ds, 3ds, also think about any android-based games i could play)

 install Kanban board plugin
 start using Anki for CS flashcards (also would be good for Arabic and maybe driving theory)